150th Anniversary of the Start of the U.S. Civil War

 Below are two extracts from Quill of the Wild Goose by Kermit Molyneux Bird (dec.)

 “The battle of Chickamauga in Georgia was fought September 19 and 20, 1863.
-In terms

-Union Forces.
+than Union Forces.
 There were 66,326 Confederates and 58,222 Northerners involved.
-Casualties:

-34,624 (16,170 Union and 18,454 Confederates).
+Casualties: 34,624 (16,170 Union and 18,454 Confederates).
 Winner: Confederacy.
-General Braxton

-Union commander.”
+Rosecrans was the Union commander.”

 On November l9, 1863, President Abraham Lincoln helped dedicate the Gettysburg National